 Suffolk Farming School of the Year

-First round: Design and build a model of a tractor of the future using recyclable materials.
+First round: Design and build a model of a cow using recyclable packaging.
+The model needs to be no larger than 70cm x 70cm x 70cm.
 This will need to be completed by the end of Spring term.

 Age Group: Yrs 3, 4, 5 and 6

-For more information or to register your interest in taking part please email Helen Fomenko.
+For more information or to register your interest in taking part please email Hannah Woods.

-Sandy Rowe, Teacher, Saxmundham Primary School (Double competition winners)
+Sandy Rowe, Teacher, Saxmundham Primary School (3 time competition winner)

 Britannia Primary School